 An older term for this service is “telemental health.”
 This older term has been replaced with “telebehavioral health” by the US Federal Office of Health and Human Services (HHS) to refer to the telehealth services delivered to the combination of substance use and mental health clients and patients.
 The new term is an attempt to de-pathologize and de-stigmatize health care for people struggling with any one of these disorders.
-The former TeleMental Health Institute has now followed the lead of HHS and is slowly transitioning to the term “telebehavioral health” in both its training and its title.
-Please bear with us as we respectfully make this important change.
+Therefore, the former TeleMental Health Institute has now followed the lead of HHS and is transitioning to the term “telebehavioral health” in both its training and its company name, which is now: Telebehavioral Health Institute.

 The first step in any new area of behavioral health practice, mandated by all ethical codes, is for you to be able to demonstrate “competency.”
 You establish competency by training with a credentialed institution.
-At the Telebehavioral Health Institute (TBHI), we not only are approved by the leading United States mental health professional associations for continuing education but are internationally recognized as the industry’s leading private training organization in telemental and telebehavioral health training and consultation.
-We make your start-up processes easy, by being available online whenever you are ready, and accessible with any digital or desktop device.
+At the Telebehavioral Health Institute (TBHI), we not only are approved by the leading United States mental health professional associations for continuing education or continuing medical education but are internationally recognized as the industry’s leading private training organization in telemental and telebehavioral health training and consultation.
+We make your start-up processes easy by being available online whenever you are ready and accessible with any digital or desktop device.
 Our evidence-based, competency-based training provides the foundation you need to avoid common pitfalls and get started with confidence.
-Our telebehavioral health professional training, consultation, staffing, credentialing, employment and other support services are available weekdays, during business hours.
+We offer both online and in-person training for professionals internationally.
+Also, our telebehavioral health professional consultation, staffing, credentialing, employment and other support services are available weekdays, during business hours.

 Simply stated, yes.
-For details about how to do so legally and ethically, we recommend the 1-hour webinar, Licensing and Practicing Over State and Provincial Lines: Is It Ok to Cross the Line?
+For details about how to do so legally and ethically, we recommend the 1-hour webinar, How to Legally Practice Over State Lines with Telebehavioral Health and Telemental Health

 Absolutely.
 TBHI offers a variety of courses and webinars that will help you understand both basic and advanced concepts in how to choose video, telephone, email, text-messaging and cloud storage companies that meet behavioral health legal and ethical requirements.
 We’ll give you checklists to help keep you organized, offer you questions to ask vendors and advise you on the legal issues as well as legal agreements you need to obtain to be in compliance with most state, provincial and federal laws in the United States, Canada and in many less regulated countries worldwide.